 In Australia, there are several types of funerals available, and making that decision can vary depending on the cultural, religious, and personal preferences of the deceased and their loved ones.
-Here are some of the most common types of funerals in Australia in 2023.
+Here are some of the most common types of funerals in Australia in 2025.

 Traditional funeral.

-A traditional Funeral is the most common type of funeral in Australia.
+A traditional funeral is the most common type of funeral in Australia.
 It typically involves a funeral service that is held in a funeral home, church, or other place of worship.

 A eulogy or tribute, readings or prayers from a religious or cultural tradition, music, and a procession to the graveside or crematorium are just a few examples of possible components of the service.
 Depending on the deceased's and their family's cultural or religious background, the type of service and rituals may change.

-The body may be buried in a cemetery, cremated, and then either interred or scattered in an area with meaning to the deceased or their family..
+The body may be buried in a cemetery, cremated, and then either interred or scattered in an area with meaning to the deceased or their family.

 Green or eco-friendly funeral.